Don’t Make a Recruiting Move without Having these Numbers in Mind

 KPI #2: Candidate Sourcing

-This is an important metric for making decisions regarding your recruiting strategy and will inform several data points.
-Use this metric to determine how much and where to spend your recruitment budget (e.g., job fairs, on-campus recruiting, job boards); to determine recruiting hour allotment to recruitment resources, such as events; and to help determine recruiter performance.
+Why is this is an important metric for making decisions Because many organizations use this metric to determine how much and where to spend their recruitment budget (e.g., job fairs, on-campus recruiting, job boards); to determine recruiting hour allotment to recruitment resources, such as events; and to help determine recruiter performance.

 KPI #3: Average Time to Fill